vkrishnanb-directionsonit/js-basic-lessons/notes/bvk_notes/1/07-types-number.md

 -   `typeof` is used to find out the 'type' of a variable.

--   Various operations: `addition, subtraction, multiplication, division` can be done with nos.
+-   Various operations: `addition, subtraction, multiplication, division` can be done with numbers.

 -   Example

     `"10" * "10" // 100 (number) - converts the strings to number`
     But "10" + "10" // 1010

-The above works with _multiplication, division and subtraction and not addition,_ because the + sign is also used for **concatenation**.
+The above works with _multiplication, division and subtraction and not with addition,_
+    because the + sign is also used for **concatenation**.

 -   **Math helper methods:**